iktCalT/AutoImage/README.md

 10th Jul.
 2023
   1. Added the function to read parameters from a CSV file to use different sets of parameters for different cases.
   2. Added some examples.

+11th Jul.
+2023
+  Added a parameter called "remove_undesired_images", default as "N".
+  If it is "Y", then the micro will delete all undesired images (without large enough flakes).
+If it is "N", all undesired images will be stored in an isolated folder.